gradle/gradle/design-docs/play-support.md

 #### Implementation

 - Fail when this is enabled on Java 6 builds, tell the user this is only supported for Java 7+.
-- Watch project directory for changes to trigger re-run
+- Watch project directory (`projectDir`) for changes to trigger re-run
 - Add `InputWatchService` that can be given Files to watch
-- TODO: Figure out where this watch service lives (in CLI process or Daemon)
 - When files change, mark the file as out of date
 - Re-run trigger polls the watch service for changes at some default rate.
 We should allow this to be adjusted (e.g., --watch=1s).
 - Ignore build/ .gradle/ etc files.

 #### Test Coverage

-- When the project directory files change/are create/are delete, Gradle re-runs the same set of tasks.
+- When the project directory files change/are create/are delete, Gradle re-runs using the same set of task selectors.
 - Limits/performance tests for watched files?

 #### Open Issues

-- The implementation for Java 1.7 `java.nio.file.WatchService` in Java 7 or even Java 8 isn't using a native file notification OS API on MacOSX. ([details](http://stackoverflow.com/questions/9588737/is-java-7-watchservice-slow-for-anyone-else), [JDK-7133447]( https://bugs.openjdk.java.net/browse/JDK-7133447), [openjdk mailing list](http://mail.openjdk.java.net/pipermail/nio-dev/2014-August/002691.html)) This doesn't scale to 1000s of input files.
+- Use JDK7+ WatchService ~~The implementation for Java 1.7 `java.nio.file.WatchService` in Java 7 or even Java 8 isn't using a native file notification OS API on MacOSX. ([details](http://stackoverflow.com/questions/9588737/is-java-7-watchservice-slow-for-anyone-else), [JDK-7133447]( https://bugs.openjdk.java.net/browse/JDK-7133447), [openjdk mailing list](http://mail.openjdk.java.net/pipermail/nio-dev/2014-August/002691.html)) This doesn't scale to 1000s of input files.
 There are several [native file notification OS API wrappers for Java](http://wiki.netbeans.org/NativeFileNotifications) if performance is an issue.
 However there isn't a well-maintained file notification library with a suitable license.
 Play framework uses [JNotify](http://jnotify.sourceforge.net) [for native file notifications on MacOSX](https://github.com/playframework/playframework/blob/ca664a7/framework/src/run-support/src/main/scala/play/runsupport/FileWatchService.scala#L77-L88).
 JNotify is a dead project hosted in Sourceforge and not even available in maven central or jcenter.
-It looks like it's only available in Typesafe's maven repository.
+It looks like it's only available in Typesafe's maven repository.~~

-- Do we want to support Java 1.6 with a polling implemention or just show an error when running on pre Java 1.7 ?
-Play framework uses [polling implementation on pre Java 1.7](https://github.com/playframework/playframework/blob/ca664a7/framework/src/run-support/src/main/scala/play/runsupport/FileWatchService.scala#L109) .
+- Just Fail ~~Do we want to support Java 1.6 with a polling implemention or just show an error when running on pre Java 1.7 ?
+Play framework uses [polling implementation on pre Java 1.7](https://github.com/playframework/playframework/blob/ca664a7/framework/src/run-support/src/main/scala/play/runsupport/FileWatchService.scala#L109) .~~

 ### Story: Continuous Gradle mode triggered by task input changes